Lumi-supercomputer/lumi-userguide/docs/computing/containers/tykky.md

 ```
 conda env export -n <target_env_name> > env.yaml
 ```
+_Windows and MacOS will need to add the `--from-history` flag to the export command_

 or
 ```
 conda list -n <target_env_name> --explicit > env.txt
 ```
+_Using the `--explicit` option only works if the existing environment is on a Linux machine with x86 CPU architecture.
+Otherwise the result will not be transferable to Lumi_

 After the installation is done you simply need to add the bin diretory `<install_dir>/bin` to the path.